Dental Bridge Near Me in Houston

 - Once the permanent dental bridge is prepared, your temporary bridge will be removed and you’ll be fitted with new porcelain or metal dental bridges.

 You may have to return to the dental office multiple times so the dentist can check your bridge and ensure that it remains perfectly fitted.
-Once the dental bridge location is confirmed, the doctor will cement it in place so that it’s permanently fixed.
+Once the dental bridge location is confirmed, the doctor will cement it so it’s permanently fixed.

 Dental Bridge Maintenance

-It’s necessary to maintain strong oral hygiene by brushing and flossing dailly and care for your dental bridge and your remaining teeth.
-The strength and condition of the remaining teeth are vital factors in the dental bridge’s success.
-Preventing gum disease and tooth decay, which can result in tooth loss, is particularly crucial when using a bridge.
+It’s necessary to maintain strong oral hygiene and care for your dental bridge and your remaining teeth.
 You should follow these maintenance tips to ensure your dental bridge’s longevity: